 - A. Visually inspect each manhole for evidence of leakage.
 Repair manholes showing to the satisfaction of the Utility, re-inspected, and re-tested at the Contractors expense. - B. Manholes will be checked by the Utility after installation and again before the one (1) year warranty period ends.
-If manholes show signs of leakage, they shall be vacuum tested by an approved company and repaired at the Contractor's expense. - C. Test all manholes using the Standard Test Method for Concrete Sewer Manholes by the Negative Air pressure (Vacuum) Test. - D. Vacuum Test Method - 1.
+If manholes show signs of leakage, they shall be vacuum tested by an approved company and repaired at the Contractor's expense. - C. Test all manholes using the Standard Test Method for Concrete Sewer Manholes by the Negative Air pressure (Vacuum) Test. - D. The equipment required to conduct a vacuum test on manholes includes inflatable pipe plugs, test head, vacuum pump, flexible air hose, and a vacuum gauge. - 1.
+Provide test equipment designed specifically for the purpose of testing manholes and capable of drawing a vacuum of 10 inches of mercury (in-Hg). - 2.
+Manufacturer: P.A.
+Glazier, Inc., Worchester, Massachusetts, 10002, or as approved by NineStar Connect. - E. Vacuum Test Method - 1.
 Test precast concrete manhole sections using the vacuum test method to demonstrate the integrity of the installed materials and the construction procedures. - 2.
 This test method is used for testing concrete manhole sections utilizing mortar, mastic, or gasketed joints.
 The test is intended to be used as a preliminary test to demonstrate the condition of the manhole prior to backfill.
 The test may also be used to test manholes after backfilling; however, Contractor must correlate the testing with the connector supplier. - 3.
-This test method is the companion to metric Test Method C 1244M; therefore, no SI equivalents are shown in this test method.

-- E. Procedure - 1.
+This test method is the companion to metric Test Method C 1244M; therefore, no SI equivalents are shown in this test method. - F. Procedure - 1.
+All pipes entering the manhole shall be securely plugged and adequately braced against the inside of the manhole to prevent being drawn out of the manhole. - 2.
 Plug all lift holes and any pipes entering the manhole.
-A vacuum will then be drawn, and the vacuum drop over a specified time period will be measured and used to determine the acceptability of the manhole. - 2.
-Place the test head at the top of the manhole in accordance with the manufacturer's recommendations. - 3.
+A vacuum will then be drawn, and the vacuum drop over a specified time period will be measured and used to determine the acceptability of the manhole. - 3.
+Place the test head at the top of the manhole in accordance with the manufacturer's recommendations. - 4.
 Draw a vacuum of 10 in. of mercury on the manhole.
 The valve on the vacuum line of the test head will be closed and the vacuum pump shut off.
-Measure the time it takes for the vacuum to drop to 9 in. of mercury. - 4.
-The manhole shall be considered to pass if the time for the vacuum reading to drop from 10 in. of mercury to 9 in. of mercury meets or exceeds the following values .
+Measure the time it takes for the vacuum to drop to 9 in. of mercury. - 5.
+The manhole shall be considered to pass if the time for the vacuum reading to drop from 10 in. of mercury to 9 in. of mercury meets or exceeds the following values . - 6.
+If the manhole fails the initial test, make necessary repairs using an approved method.
+Re-test he manhole until a satisfactory test result is obtained. - 7.
+Use or failure of this vacuum test shall not preclude acceptance by appropriate water infiltration or exfiltration testing if approved by the Utility.